GoogleCloudPlatform/community/tutorials/styleguide.md

 1. (Optional) Use [EmbedMd](https://github.com/campoy/embedmd) to include
     snippets from the source code files in the `index.md` Markdown file.

+### Contribute a single standalone tutorial file

-If you don't have additional files that go along with your tutorial, do the
+If you don't have additional files that go along with your tutorial, do the following in GitHub:
-following:

 1. Make a single Markdown file at the top level of the `tutorials/` folder.

-1. Name the file by omitting words like *and* and *the* from your document's title.
+1. Name the file by omitting words like *and* and *the* from your tutorial's title.

-    For example, if you submit a tutorial named "Using Cloud SQL to conquer the world", name your file `using-cloud-sql-conquer-world`.
+    For example, if you submit a tutorial named "Using Cloud SQL to conquer the world", name your file `using-cloud-sql-conquer-world.md`.

-    For example, `tutorials/using-cloud-sql-conquer-world.md` instead of
-    `tutorials/using-cloud-sql-conquer-world/index.md`.

 ## Tutorial template